-The award-winning actress and singer headlines CBS' reimagining of TV show The Equalizer.
+The award-winning actress and singer delivers in CBS' reimagining of TV show The Equalizer.

 By Nate Millado

 And while she's no stranger to the "small screen," the multi-talented multi-hyphenate—born Dana Owens in Newark, NJ—has conquered music and movies, as well.
 Here are seven things you need to know about the rapper, singer/songwriter, actress, producer—and all-around badass!

 The original Equalizer TV series ran for four seasons during the '80s on CBS.
 Edward Woodward played a retired intelligence agent with a mysterious past who helped those with nowhere else to turn.
 Queen Latifah is executive producing and starring in a gender-swapped reboot, The Equalizer, as Robyn McCall.